History of Soju

 - Authentic soju to keep the quality of original - Jinro Gold

 - Jinro Gold is very clean with ultra-precision filtration.
 It has been steadily loved throughout the country, and since its launch in 1993, it has continued the tradition of authentic soju.

 - Consumer choice – hite Soju & Chamisul 16.9

 - Korea's representative soju Chamisul launches and sells hite Soju& Chamisul 16.9, which is tailored to the tastes of local consumers. hite Soju uses 100% ionized water and the purified spirit of wine to add cleanliness, and Chamisul16.9 lowered the ABV to meet the taste of light users.

 Pleasant & Enjoyable Drinking

-- Rich with flavor containing original Spanish red wine extract - Jinro Wine
+- Wines rich in taste and favor with the undiluted Spanish red wine - Jinro House Wine

 Soju, True or False

 - Soju is called “diluted soju” for the sake of convenience: many people mistakenly think it is a low-quality chemical liquor mixed with water and alcohol.
 This is simply a name that is used for the purpose of classification under the Liquor Tax Act and does not reflect its characteristics.
 Diluted soju can actually be classified as a grain wine.
 It is made by fermenting rice, barley, sweet potato, and tapioca and filtering any unwanted substances by using a continuous distiller.
 When compared to traditional soju, which is a distilled soju, it is more accurate to call it a “modern soju”.

 - The world’s best selling distilled alcoholic beverage? - Chamisul